Therapeutic Approaches

 describes a number of therapies which give central focus to the person’s perception of their own reality, seeking understanding more than interpretation.
 These therapies include person-centred, transpersonal, gestalt and existential therapy, all of which place trust in a person’s innate wisdom and self-healing ability.

-Aleine Ridge Deborah Berger Afra Bell Meryem Hassan Lowina Simms Sylvia Wingens Sasha Kaplin Kaete Robinson Alison Barty
+Aleine Ridge Deborah Berger Afra Bell Meryem Hassan Lowina Simms Sylvia Wingens Sasha Kaplin Kaete Robinson

 Person Centred Therapy